Book Corner: The King’s Jewel by Elizabeth Chadwick

 *

 The story of William and Gundrada de Warenne appears in my book, Silk and the Sword: the Women of the Norman Conquest.
-It is be told in much greater detail in Warenne: The Earls of Surrey from the Conquest to 1347, due out in 2021.
+It is told in much greater detail in Defenders of the Norman Crown: The Rise and Fall of the Warenne Earls of Surrey

 *